Gary Oldman, Jessica Alba Join Thriller ‘Killers Anonymous’

-LONDON – Gary Oldman and Jessica Alba, who stars in the forthcoming television series “L.A.’s Finest,” have joined the cast of thriller “Killers Anonymous,” producer Goldfinch Studios revealed Wednesday.
+Gary Oldman, fresh from his Oscar win, and Jessica Alba, who stars in the forthcoming television series “L.A.’s Finest,” have joined the cast of thriller “Killers Anonymous,” producer Goldfinch Studios said Wednesday.

 The cast also includes Tommy Flanagan (“Sons of Anarchy,” “Gladiator”), Sam Hazeldine (“Mechanic: Resurrection”), Rhyon Nicole Brown (“Empire,”) MyAnna Buring (“Twilight,” “Ripper Street”), Tim McInnerny (“Game of Thrones”), Michael Socha (“Svengali,” “This Is England”), Elizabeth Morris (“Let’s Be Evil”), Elliot James Langridge (“Northern Soul”) and Isabelle Allen (“Les Misérables”).

 The film is shooting on location in London.
-Martin Owen (“Let’s Be Evil”) directs from a script co-written by Elizabeth Morris, Seth Johnson and Owen.
+Martin Owen (“Let’s Be Evil”) directs from a script co-written by Owen, Elizabeth Morris and Seth Johnson.
 Matt Williams is producing for Goldfinch alongside CEO Kirsty Bell.
 Executive producers are Doug Urbanski, Jonathan Willis and Phil McKenzie.

 Williams said: “In ‘Killers Anonymous’ we have created something that has the potential to become a cult classic.”
 Bell added that the project for Goldfinch is “a real statement of intent and of our clear ambition, building on a very strong 2018 for us.”